 Video ‘Preparing for Life’ Waldorf School of the Peninsula

-Cardiff Steiner School’s new Upper School, offers an exciting and ground breaking, exam-free alternative for 14 to 18 year olds.
+Cardiff Steiner School’s Upper School, offers an exciting and ground breaking, exam-free alternative for 14 to 18 year olds.

 Our Upper School programme offers the full Steiner Waldorf curriculum to 18/19 years of age.
 Our distinctive, international programme integrates arts and academics into a broad, diverse and rich education including Physics, Maths, Chemistry, Music, Geography, History, History of Art, Biology, Spanish, Drama, Literature, Movement, Philosophy and Arts & Crafts.